marklogic-community/newrelic-plugin/README.rst

     # Password to use when accessing MarkLogic management REST API.
     pass = admin

 The 'newrelic' section specifies the NewRelic license key.
-Optionally you may nominate a proxy for accessing NewRelic Plugin API.
+Optionally you may nominate a proxy for accessing the NewRelic Plugin API.

 ::